 |√||Data Warehouse Transaction Detail Report|

 |√||Proper documentation should accompany each expense to be transferred (i.e. copies of receipts/invoices, copies of travel reports, a signed memo if over 90 days, etc.)|

 A copy of the Transaction Detail Report for the credit account should be included to reflect where the expense being transferred was originally charged.
 The information necessary to complete the entries on the Expense Transfer Entry Form should also be obtained from this report.
 The description of the expense, the amount of the expense, the account code and related reference numbers should be transcribed directly from the Transaction Detail Report to the Expense Transfer Entry Form.

 Multiple expenses within the same account code may be grouped together as one line of entry on the Expense Transfer Form, providing that detailed documentation of the transactions adding up to the total transfer amount has been submitted along with the request.

 When allocating expenses to multiple accounts, an explanation of the method of allocation used to determine the amount charges to each grant should accompany the Expense Transfer Entry Form.
 See SPA’s Allocation Methodology guidance for more information.

 If the funds in the debit account are not sufficient to cover the charge(s), or if no budget exists for the account code, then the account may require rebudgeting.
-Please contact your BFO or the Office of Research Administration prior to processing any expense in such instances.
+Please contact the Budget Center or the Office of Research Administration prior to processing any expense in such instances.